The Higgs boson as a self-similar system: Towards a new solution to the hierarchy problem: Discussion

 where $\tilde{c}$ is the normalization, $n$, $C$ are fitting parameters and $m$ stands for the hadron mass.
 The number of events for a given cross section is $N=\sigma \int \mathcal{L}dt$ and $\int\mathcal{L}dt$ is the integrated luminosity.
 The fitting parameters can also be identified in terms of Tsallis parameters $T_0$ and $q$ as $n\equiv q/(q-1)$ and $nC\equiv T_0/(q-1)$ \cite{Cleymans:2011in}.

 In addition, in high energy collisions, the Higgs transverse momentum $p_{\mathrm{T}}^H$ is a key observable due to which one can study its properties and the dynamics of the produced system as well as distortions of its SM predictions.
 We try to describe the $p_{\mathrm{T}}$ distribution of the Higgs system by the mentioned statistical model, the Tsallis function, with its parameters.
 We consider the combined differential cross section of $H\rightarrow \gamma\gamma$ (diphoton), $H\rightarrow ZZ^*$ and $H\rightarrow b\bar{b}$ (a bottom quark-antiquark pair) decay channels for $p_{\mathrm{T}}^H$ reported by the CMS collaboration at $\sqrt{s}=13\,\mathrm{TeV}$ \cite{CMS:2018gwt}.
 (Similar measurements reported by the ATLAS collaboration can be found in \cite{ATLAS:2018pgp}.)
 We fit the spectra for $d\sigma/dp_{\mathrm{T}}^H$ to the Tsallis fit function, fixing $\tilde{c}$ to the measured total cross section $61.1\,\mathrm{pb}$ \cite{CMS:2018gwt}.
 As shown in Fig.\ (\ref{f1}), the experimental data can be well fitted to the function for $q=1.79\pm 0.13$ and $T_0=3.7\pm 0.8\,\mathrm{GeV}$.
-The result can be an evidence for the self-similarity feature of the Higgs and also using fitting parameters, more detailed investigation may constrain the mass spectrum of this type of particles in future high energy physics explorations.
+The result can be the evidence for the self-similarity feature of the Higgs and also using fitting parameters, more detailed investigation may constrain the mass spectrum of this type of particles in future high energy physics explorations.

-Another aspect of Higgs properties can be studied through the running of its interaction coupling constants by means of the beta function and the Callan-Symanik equation.
-In the present setup, taking into account the modified 1PI diagrams, corrections can be obtained.
-For instance at the one-loop order for the self coupling interaction diagram, the four-point function would be finite and the relevant contribution to the beta function, with regard to divergent logarithms up to $\lambda^2$ order, is associated with two-loop two-point function diagrams.
-However, the result is still compatible to the evolution of $\lambda$ and related bounds \cite{Reina:2012fs}.
+Another aspect of Higgs properties can be studied through the running of its interaction coupling constants by means of the beta function and the Callan-Symanzik equation.
+In the present setup, taking into account the modified 1PI diagrams, tiny corrections can be obtained and we leave detailed calculations associated with this feature of the model for a future work.